-Psychology in context: approaches in psychology, biopsychology and research methods.
+Psychology in context: Approaches in Psychology, Biopsychology and Research Methods.

-In the second year of the course the topics studied include: relationships, Schizophrenia, Forensic Psychology, issues and debates and statistical testing.
+In the second year of the course the topics studied include: Relationships, Schizophrenia, Forensic Psychology, Issues and Debates and Statistical Testing.

 Psychology can be successfully combined with any combination of other subjects - it sits equally well with Arts or Science subjects.
-It may appeal especially to those studying; English, Biology, Politics or Theology.
+It may appeal especially to those studying English, Biology, or Theology.

-Psychology is recognised as a valuable qualification in its own right and for university entrance in all subjects.
-The study of Psychology is particularly valued in professions such as; management, the media, law, marketing, teaching, human resources, forensic psychology, and the police force: indeed, any 'people' orientated career.
+The study of Psychology is particularly valued in professions such as: marketing, business development, media, law, human resources, teaching and the police force, indeed, any 'people' orientated career.